suchsoak/Powershell_script/README.md

 </p>

 >[!NOTE]
 >I have to thank the fleschutz for his scrips.
-He inspired me to do this project. so thank you.
+He inspired me to do this project.
+So thank you.
 > https://github.com/fleschutz/PowerShell/tree/master